Mary Pinchot Meyer: Relationship with Kennedy

-After the divorce, Pinchot Meyer and her two surviving sons moved to Georgetown.
+After the divorce, Meyer and her two surviving sons moved to Georgetown.
 She began painting again in a converted garage studio at the home of her sister Tony and Tony's husband, Ben Bradlee.
 She also started a close relationship with abstract-minimalist painter Kenneth Noland and became friendly with Robert F. Kennedy, who had purchased his brother's house, Hickory Hill, in 1957.
-Nina Burleigh, in her book A Very Private Woman, writes that after the divorce Pinchot Meyer became "a well-bred ingenue out looking for fun and getting in trouble along the way."
+Nina Burleigh, in her book A Very Private Woman, writes that after the divorce Meyer became "a well-bred ingenue out looking for fun and getting in trouble along the way."

-Counter-intelligence official James Angleton told Joan Bross, the wife of John Bross, a high-ranking CIA official, that he had begun tapping Pinchot Meyer's telephone after she left her husband.
+Counter-intelligence official James Angleton told Joan Bross, the wife of John Bross, a high-ranking CIA official, that he had begun tapping Meyer's telephone after she left her husband.
 Angleton often visited her Georgetown home and took her sons on fishing outings.
-Pinchot Meyer visited John F. Kennedy at the White House in October 1961 and their relationship became sexually intimate.
-Pinchot Meyer told Anne and James Truitt she was keeping a diary.
+Meyer visited John F. Kennedy at the White House in October 1961; their relationship became sexually intimate.
+Meyer told Anne and James Truitt that she was keeping a diary.

-More than ten years after Pinchot Meyer’s death, rumors of her affair with Kennedy began to circulate.
+More than ten years after Meyer's death, rumors of her affair with Kennedy began to circulate.
 In 1976, they were confirmed first by the National Enquirer, then by The Washington Post.
-Nineteen years later, Post editor Ben Bradlee went into great detail about his sister-in-law Pinchot Meyer’s life and murder in his autobiography A Good Life.
+Nineteen years later, Post editor Ben Bradlee went into great detail about his sister-in-law Meyer's life and murder in his autobiography A Good Life.

-In Timothy Leary’s 1983 memoir titled Flashbacks: A Personal and Cultural History of an Era, he claimed to have known Pinchot Meyer personally and said she influenced Kennedy's "views on nuclear disarmament and rapprochement with Cuba."
+In Timothy Leary's 1983 memoir titled Flashbacks: A Personal and Cultural History of an Era, he claimed to have known Meyer personally, and said she had influenced Kennedy's "views on nuclear disarmament and rapprochement with Cuba."
 In an interview with Nina Burleigh, Kennedy aide Myer Feldman said, "I think he might have thought more of her than some of the other women and discussed things that were on his mind, not just social gossip."
 Burleigh wrote, "Mary might actually have been a force for peace during some of the most frightening years of the Cold War ..."